fangpenlin/fangpenlin/README.md

 Examples of some stuff some of my works in different fields:

+## Machine Learning
+- [MAZE](https://fangpenlin.com/posts/2025/02/06/maze-how-i-would-build-agi/), a machine learning framework for evolving gene based neuron networks in a series of controlled environments

 ## Front-end

 - [Avataaars generator](https://getavataaars.com/), React/TypeScript - One of the most popular avatar generators on internet.
 [Open sourced here](https://github.com/fangpenlin/avataaars-generator)